Bay Area MBA Program – Waiver Exam Information

 If you have an undergraduate or graduate degree in mathematics or statistics, you must e-mail Professor Roger Edelen so that he can verify that you are automatically waived from taking 203A.
 This course may also be waived if you have a degree in engineering, but Professor Edelen needs to make a case-by-case determination.
 You should e-mail Professor Roger Edelen and list the relevant educational background for possible exemption.

-If you don’t meet the above criteria and believe you are highly proficient in statistics, you must register by August 15 to take the waiver exam for 203A.
+If you don’t meet the above criteria and believe you are highly proficient in statistics, you must register to take the waiver exam for 203A.

 205 Financial Theory and Policy